YicongHong/Thinking-VLN/README.md

 [Self-Exploration](https://arxiv.org/abs/1811.10092) is a very inspiring self-supervised learning method, which "*is of practical benefit because it facilitates lifelong learning and adaption to new environments*".
 But whenever I think about mapping a new environment, I am not sure if self-exploration is still a good idea, afterall, the [Speaker](https://arxiv.org/abs/1806.02724) is defective and the training should be slow.

-I guess this is probably the reason why I became a big fan of the [Active Neural SLAM](https://www.cs.cmu.edu/~dchaplot/projects/neural-slam.html) by [Devendra Singh Chaplot](https://www.cs.cmu.edu/~dchaplot/projects/neural-slam.html), and his other great works such as [Neural Topological SLAM]()
+I guess this is probably the reason why I became a big fan of the [Active Neural SLAM](https://www.cs.cmu.edu/~dchaplot/projects/neural-slam.html) by [Devendra Singh Chaplot](https://www.cs.cmu.edu/~dchaplot/projects/neural-slam.html), and his other great works such as [Neural Topological SLAM](https://arxiv.org/abs/2005.12256) and [Goal-Oriented Semantic Exploration](https://arxiv.org/abs/2007.00643).
+Soon after that, we really wanted to do SLAM for VLN, but Ta-Dah!
+[Topological Planning with TRMs for VLN](https://arxiv.org/abs/2012.05292), a very beautiful work by [Kevin Chen](https://cs.stanford.edu/~kchen92/), couldn't say we can do better. :wink::wink: